Lady Sarah McCorquodale: Early life

-Elizabeth Sarah Lavinia Spencer was born with the honorific "The Honourable"; she acquired the courtesy title "Lady" in 1975, when her grandfather died and her father became the 8th Earl Spencer.
+Elizabeth Sarah Lavinia Spencer was born with the honorific "The Honourable" at Park House, Sandringham; she acquired the courtesy title "Lady" in 1975, when her grandfather died and her father became the 8th Earl Spencer.
 She suffered from the eating disorder anorexia nervosa in her early twenties.
-She was educated firstly at Riddlesworth Hall School in Norfolk and secondly at West Heath boarding school near Sevenoaks in Kent.
-After passing O Level exams, she left West Heath to work in London.
+She was educated first at Riddlesworth Hall School in Norfolk and, secondly, at West Heath boarding school near Sevenoaks in Kent.
+After finishing school, she went to work in London.

 Family

 Sarah married Neil Edmund McCorquodale (born 4 October 1951), son of Alastair McCorquodale and Rosemary Sybil Turnor, on 17 May 1980 in Northamptonshire, England.
-Neil is a 2nd cousin once removed of Lady Sarah's stepmother, Raine Spencer.
+Neil is a second cousin once removed of Lady Sarah's stepmother, Raine Spencer.
+Neil is also half fourth cousin to Lady Sarah through the Pagets and the Curzons.

-Neil and Lady Sarah McCorquodale have three children:
+Neil and Lady Sarah have three children: